vladvmoisuc/petitionez/README.md

 ## DX

 - Components can be created using the CLI based on a template stored in the `app/templates/[*]component`
-- - Database can be seeded using the script from `prisma/seed.ts`
+- Database can be seeded using the script from `prisma/seed.ts`
 - Unit tests are run on remote using CircleCI
 - **pre-commit** and **pre-push** hooks will run `prettier`, `eslint` and `unit tests`

+## Hosting

+- fly.io
--
+- supabase

 ## Development